 Pregnancy is a time of rapid and constant physical change; there is so much that your body needs to adjust and account for as you grow a tiny human!
 As such, it’s only natural that there will be some unique considerations when it comes to exercise during this time.
 Here a few things to keep in mind:

-- Increased body weight and change in body weight distribution – if you’re within the healthy weight range before becoming pregnant, you can expect to gain approximately 11-16kg in a normal healthy pregnancy.
+If you’re within the healthy weight range before becoming pregnant, you can expect to gain approximately 11-16kg in a normal healthy pregnancy.
 This increase in body weight will naturally increase the loading on your joints.
 As your pregnancy progresses you may find that some weight-bearing exercises become more and more uncomfortable.
 You’ll also notice that your centre of gravity changes as your bump grows which can affect your balance.

-- Relaxin hormone – during pregnancy your body releases a hormone known as relaxin which helps your ligaments to relax and stretch to accommodate the bump and also to prepare for childbirth.
+During pregnancy your body releases a hormone known as relaxin which helps your ligaments to relax and stretch to accommodate the bump and also to prepare for childbirth.
 This can make you more prone to injury and over-stretching.

-- Blood pressure – some women may experience high blood pressure during pregnancy, while many may experience low blood pressure due to the increased blood volume.
+Some women may experience high blood pressure during pregnancy, while many may experience low blood pressure due to the increased blood volume.
 Low blood pressure can increase the risk of dizziness or fainting, especially while exercising.

-- Heart rate – your resting heart rate will generally increase while pregnant, so you need to be mindful of your max heart rate while exercising.
+Your resting heart rate will generally increase while pregnant, so you need to be mindful of your max heart rate while exercising.
 Your max heart rate while pregnant will depend on several factors including your age, but it will always be less than your normal max heart rate.
 It’s wise to work with a fitness professional who specialises in pregnancy fitness so that they can advise you on your specific numbers.

-- Be aware of overheating – this is particularly important during the first trimester but all throughout your pregnancy.
+This is particularly important during the first trimester but all throughout your pregnancy.
 Overheating can affect the development of the foetus so it’s important to stay as cool as possible; essentially avoid that red-faced, sweaty type of exercise!
 Think moderate exertion not extreme.

-- Growing uterus – the weight of your expanding uterus can put pressure on a major blood vessel that returns blood to your heart.
+The weight of your expanding uterus can put pressure on a major blood vessel that returns blood to your heart.
 After 12 weeks, avoid any exercises that involve laying on your back for prolonged periods, such as bench press.

-- Developing baby – it probably goes without saying but now is not the time to take-up skiing, horse riding, rock climbing or rugby!
+It probably goes without saying but now is not the time to take-up skiing, horse riding, rock climbing or rugby!
 Even though baby is well protected inside your womb, it’s best to minimise the risk of falling and contact injuries wherever possible.

 What types of exercises are great for pregnancy?